omcodedthis/EnvGPT/README.md

 * Added support for Speech Generation from text prompts if specified (See branch `yet-to-be-pushed`).

-* Add support for rephrasing text provided by the user.
+* Added support for rephrasing text provided by the user.

 ## Getting Started